MarkGStacey/rkcis/projects/white_paper_coachlogic.md

 - Collaborative performance analysis
 - Pair learning with senior and junior players

-This form of learning falls more into the tacit type of knowledge as described in [(Venkitachalam & Busch, 2013)](https://search-proquest-com.salford.idm.oclc.org/docview/939131495?accountid=8058)
+This form of learning falls more into the tacit type of knowledge as described in [(Venkitachalam & Busch, 2013)](https://search-proquest-com.salford.idm.oclc.org/docview/939131495?accountid=8058) than encoded learning, as well as being experiential and shared.